-World Class Optics: The Stellarvue SVX080T features an 80 mm f-6 (480 mm focal length) fully multi-coated, 3-element objective lens with a super low dispersion center element.
+The Stellarvue SVX080T features an 80 mm f-6 (480 mm focal length) fully multi-coated, 3-element objective lens with a super low dispersion center element.
 The SVX series apochromatic telescopes use objectives that have the highest optical ratings as measured and documented on our Zygo Phase-Shifting Laser Interferometer.
-80 mm SVX series optics are rated at .98 - .996 Strehl with excellent optical correction of aberrations.
+80 mm SVX series optics are rated at .98 - .99+ Strehl in red light.
 To attain this level of optical accuracy Stellarvue opticians meticulously figure objectives in our shop to attain the highest level of optical performance.
-While former models (without the X designation) all tested at .95 Strehl or higher, SVX series telescopes place 98 - 99% of the light precisely where it should be.
-Each SVX series refractor comes with a Zygo interferometric test report taken in our shop, documenting the accuracy of your individual objective.
+Former models (SV series) do not have this high a rating.

-Visual Version: This visual observing version of our 80 mm Apo Triplet.
+Basic Version: This of our 80 mm Apo Triplet.
 It Includes:

 - Our Stellarvue 3" focuser, 2" and 1.25" visual adapters